richstokes/ZeroConfigDLNA/README.md

 Share media from your computer to your TV (or any other UPnP device!) with a single command.
 Runs on Windows, Linux, and MacOS.

 ## Quick Start - Windows
 Windows users can [download the latest release here](https://github.com/richstokes/ZeroConfigDLNA/releases).
-Copy the .exe to the directory you wish to serve files from.
+Copy the .exe to the directory you wish to serve files from and double click to launch (you may need to accept the generic Windows security warning).

 &nbsp;